 The next activity was the study of remnants of the TDEF, in collaboration with two other Aurovilians, and the setting up of the Auroville Herbarium.
 A herbarium is a collection of preserved plants.
 It is a tool for the taxonomist to study plants in terms of their medicinal or other properties, habitat, identification, correct name, etc. Criteria for the usefulness of the herbarium will be the completeness of its collection, the quality of the preserved material, and the labels, with comprehensive notes and correct names.

-The FRLHT funding enabled us to construct the ‘Auro Herbarium' whose purpose is to represent the TDEF with collections from the remaining pockets of that forest type from over its entire geographical distribution, i.e. Tamil Nadu and Andhra Pradesh.
-This was to also include a representation of the invading flora in disturbed, degraded and denuded areas.
+The aim was to build up a so-called ‘Special Herbarium’, a herbarium with a limited scope, with the main purpose of representing the TDEF with collections from the remaining pockets of that type of forest over its entire geographical distribution including the invading flora in the disturbed, degraded and denuded areas.